The

 “I went to LexHack (Lexington High School’s hackathon) and met a lot of people who were very experienced at coding.
 I thought what they were making was really interesting and started devoting a lot of my time to studying CS.”

 That same year, he started attending classes at KTBYTE and competing in the USACO.
 Over the next few years, he took a variety of KTBYTE’s intermediate classes, and almost all of the advanced classes.
-Beyond the awards, what are the benefits of doing the USACO?

 “Often when you learn algorithms, you learn a standard applications for them.
 But when you do the USACO, you realize they can be applied in very unique ways, and common day problems can be manipulated or addressed by these algorithms.”